090b153 / 27-07-2021

 m64p uses mupen64plus-gui front-end written in Qt5.
-It supports all things you’d expect from a frontend (savestate management, pausing, screenshots, etc.), netplay and comes bundled with either GLideN64 or Angrylion Plus for the graphics plugin.
+It supports all things you’d expect from a frontend (savestate management, pausing, screenshots, etc.), netplay and comes bundled with ParaLLEl-RDP as the graphics plugin.

 Starting with a fresh config

 If you’ve ever used any version of mupen64plus before, you might have a configuration file saved on your computer.
 I suggest starting with a fresh config if this is your first time here.

 Go to Settings -> Core and Plugin Settings.
 At the bottom click on Reset All Settings.

 Linux: 64-bit required

 Fix for Dinosaur Planet crashes when loading a new game

 Just some minor fixes for the dynamic recompiler